 From time to time, certain donor-restricted endowment funds may have fair values less than the amount required to be maintained by donors or by law (underwater endowments).
 The Foundation has interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
-This excess amount totaled \$33,382 and \$34,640 as of December 31, 2018 and 2017, respectively, and related to 4 different permanent endowment funds in 2018 and 2017.
-There was no aggregate deficiency when adding all of the endowment funds with donor restrictions as of December 31, 2018 and 2017, respectively.
+This excess amount totaled \$23,292 and \$33,382 as of December 31, 2019 and 2018, respectively, and related to 5 and 4 different permanent endowment funds in 2019 and 2018, respectively.
+There was no aggregate deficiency when adding all of the endowment funds with donor restrictions as of December 31, 2019 and 2018, respectively.